triton-inference-server/server/docs/protocol/extension_statistics.md

 ```
 message ModelStatisticsRequest
 {
   // The name of the model.
+If not given returns statistics for all
+  // models.
   string name = 1;

   // The version of the model.
 If not given returns statistics for